martinfleis/phd-thesis/source/13_Propositions.md

 Internally, momepy is built on the GeoPandas Python package [@kelsey_jordahl_2020_3946761], using its GeoSeries and GeoDataFrame objects to store and handle large amounts of geospatial information.
 Under the hood uses PySAL [@doi:10.1080/17421772.2019.1593495; @rey2007], mostly taking care of spatial weights matrices capturing the adjacency of elements of urban form.
 The graph module uses the capabilities of networkX [@hagberg2008] for the analysis of urban street networks.
 Basic Python knowledge is required to use momepy, but exemplar Jupyter notebooks should provide enough information to allow using momepy with a standard GIS knowledge only.

 Version 0.1. of the package was released in November 2019.
-Current version 0.3 (as of November 2020) was released in July 2020, and the software is being picked up by the research community [@mottelson2020fine] ==REF Dupont==.
+Current version 0.3 (as of November 2020) was released in July 2020, and the software is being picked up by the research community [@mottelson2020fine].
 Thanks to the Journal of Open Source Software, the whole package is now peer-reviewed.

 The reproducibility and replicability of research is a critical asset which should be ever-present, especially in the data-driven studies like this one.
 Momepy is seen as a fundamental component of the significance of this work as it enables further research and minimises barriers to urban morphometrics.